henryxiang/next-js-demo/README.md

 ### Data Fetching ###
-Install `isomorphic-unfetch`, which is a HTTP client for both server and client side.
+Install `isomorphic-unfetch`, which is an HTTP client for both server and client side.
 ```bash
 npm install --save isomorphic-unfetch
 ```